Code-Institute-Submissions/StienBoodts-ci-milestone-project3_SepResub/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to do look for a specific camp I am interested in.
+        1. As a Returning Visitor, I want to look for a specific camp I am interested in.
         2. As a Returning Visitor, I want to edit a review I previously submitted.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to add new camps I have visited.
-        2. As a Frequent User, I want to read up on new reviews added by others.
+        2. As a Frequent User, I want to delete reviews I no longer find up-to-date.
         3. As a Frequent User, I want to add my own run surfcamp to the database so others can review.

-*   ### Wireframes

 ## Features